hasura/graphql-engine/manual/tutorial/ui-kit.rst

        $ git push hasura master

 #.
 You will need an email service to programmatically send emails.
-You can either configure one of :doc:`smtp <../notify/email/smtp>` and :doc:`sparkpost <../notify/email/sparkpost>` or use the free trial service by Hasura called :doc:`Hasura Test Provider<../notify/email/hasura-test-provider>`.
+You can either configure one of :doc:`sparkpost <../notify/email/sparkpost>` and :doc:`mandrill <../notify/email/mandrill>` or use the free trial service by Hasura called :doc:`Hasura Test Provider<../notify/email/hasura-test-provider>`.
 The ``Hasura Test Provider`` is enabled by default, so you can start using the service by running the below commands from the project directory.

    .. code-block:: bash